yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.1.3.13 =
+- Added the content of html field to the workflow detail page.

 = 1.1.3.12 =
 - Fixed an issue with the recalculation of calculated fields when not editable.
 - Fixed an issue with the display of hidden product fields.